 Campervans park overnight on the shores of this loch but you can drive in for a view as well.
-It's not highly travelled and can be difficult to find.
+It's not highly traveled and can be difficult to find.

-At first we parked at a logging road and started to walk the distance to the loch, but luckily we decided to move on.
-Just a couple of kilometres down the road we found the cut off to the beach and were treated to a spectacular view.
+At first, we parked at a logging road and started to walk the distance to the loch, but luckily we decided to move on.
+Just a couple of kilometers down the road we found the cut off to the beach and were treated to a spectacular view.

 Walk the trails of Beinn Eighe

-Beinn Eighe is Britain's oldest nature reserve and a premiere hiking destination.
-There are 48 Square km to explore with trails as short as 1 1/2 km.
+Beinn Eighe is Britain's oldest nature reserve and a premier hiking destination.
+There is 48 Square km to explore with trails as short as 1 1/2 km.

 Hiking is popular in Scotland and you can't visit the country without doing a proper trek.
 The main access is from Loch Maree near the village of Kinlochewe and trails leave from either the visitor centre here or the Coille na Glas-Leitir car park also on the shores of Loch Maree.